kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/default-applications-catalog/kube-vip/_index.en.md

 # What is Kube-VIP?

+Kube-VIP provides Kubernetes clusters with a virtual IP and load balancer for both the control plane (for building a highly-available cluster) and Kubernetes Services of type LoadBalancer without relying on any external hardware or software.

 For more information on the Kube-VIP, please refer to the [official documentation](https://kube-vip.io/)

 # How to deploy?